peatiscoding/kolp/README.md

-# Lemon
+# Kolp

-"Lambda enabled microservice on node"
+"jetpack for building microservice on Lambda"

-a small tiny library toolbox for Lambda (using Koa, Koa Router) then describe your endpoints with controller.
+a tiny library toolbox for Lambda (using Koa, Koa Router) then describe your endpoints with controllers.